microsoft/.github/README.md

 # .github
-Default Community Health Files for the Microsoft organization on GitHub
+tabDefault Community Health Files for the Microsoft organization on GitHub